| Ruth Linhart | Japanology | Biography project Imai Yasuko| Photographs | german version |

 Aims of the project

-The scientific reference frame for the biography "Imai Yasuko and her
+The scientific reference frame for the biography "Imai Yasuko and

-planned biography is to add to the spectrum of aspects on Japanese women
+the planned biography is to add to the spectrum of aspects on Japanese women

 depicted in these two languages a further facet: the biography of a Japanese